At a Glance

 In Verizon's data centers, Mallett analyzed the installation of variable frequency drive fans that dynamically respond to changes in air temperature and allow facility managers to shut down excess cooling equipment without sacrificing reliability, a hallmark of the network company.
 Along with other airflow measures, the project can deliver annual savings of $475,000 and is eligible for rebates that could significantly reduce the upfront capital cost.
 Finally, Mallett evaluated lighting retrofits at Verizon's corporate headquarters and a network data center that have the potential to save $126,000 annually.

-Mallett identified several promising opportunities that could save the company $9.16 million over the project's lifetimes and 16.7 million kWh in annual energy savings, while avoiding over 8,700 metric tons of CO2 emissions.
+Mallett identified several promising opportunities that could save the company $9.16 million over the projects' lifetimes and 16.7 million kWh in annual energy savings, while avoiding over 8,700 metric tons of carbon dioxide emissions.

 Where is he now?